trrapp12/Space-Rhino/README.md

 ### Description:

 This is a personal passion project I started to challenge myself to learn how to connect to an API.
+The lastest version demonstrates:

+- [x] Create functions to iterate through the objects and pull out the information from the object.
+- [x] Display photos and information in a better UX/UI experience.
+- [x] integrate React.JS to create use MVC to create templates for all the information.
+- [x] Create stateful components with the .useState() hook
+- [x] Monitor and update side effects with the .useEffect() hook

-The original v1.0 demonstrates the following:
+The original v1.0 was built on pure Vanilla JavaScript and demonstrated the following:

 - [x] Use of vanilla JavaScript to connect to an API.
 - [x] ```JSON.parse().```